electricsparrows/Whatsapp_chatviewer/README.md

 - [ ] Keyword search

-Descoped:
+### DESCOPED features:
+- [ ] reconcile duplicate messages on import
-- Provides a noun summary of a set messages -- so that we can see topics discussed in a set of messages, without actually having to read their contents.
+- [ ] Provide a noun summary of a set messages --
+  so that we can see topics discussed in a set of messages, without actually having to read their contents.